dhartwig-fc/fc-01-portfolio-site/README.md

 Financial Crime professional with experience across Financial Crime Transformation, AML, Transaction Monitoring and Sanction screening.

-This portfolio demonstrates practical prototypes and strategic concepts exploring how Artificial Intelligence, Network Analytics and Automation can transform Financial Crime Operations.All examples are learning and demonstration projects built to explore Financial Crime analytics, workflow optimisation and Python development concepts.
+This portfolio demonstrates practical prototypes and strategic concepts exploring how Artificial Intelligence, Network Intelligence & Graph Analytics and Automation can transform Financial Crime Operations.
+All examples are learning and demonstration projects built to explore Financial Crime analytics, workflow optimisation and Python development concepts.

 ## Domain & Technical Skills